LinusU/eslint/docs/rules/lines-between-class-methods.md

-# Enforce padding between class methods (class-padding)
+# Enforce lines between class methods (lines-between-class-methods)

-Some style guides require class methods to have a blank line between them.
+Some style guides require class methods to have a empty line between them.
 The goal is to improve readability by visually separating the methods from each other.